 As it exists right now, Sentri feels like half a home security system.
 It gives you a single video feed and motion alerts and allows you to track a few environmental factors in your home, but it doesn’t connect additional home security devices like door/window sensors or extra cameras.
 You have to buy one Sentri device for every room you wish to monitor, which is far pricier than a system that has one hub that connects to multiple less-expensive cameras.

-I’d also like to see Sentri connect to more home automation devices, like WeMo’s slow cooker (available on Amazon) and coffee maker.
-If it can pull off connecting to devices like these, I think Sentri will be a truly useful hub for both home security and home convenience.
-Because it already connects to one Nest device and one WeMo device, I have hope that this compatibility will expand to other products from these brands in the future.
+We’d also like to see Sentri connect to more home automation devices, like WeMo’s slow cooker (available on Amazon) and coffee maker.
+If it can pull off connecting to devices like these, we think Sentri will be a truly useful hub for both home security and home convenience.
+Because it already connects to one Nest device and one WeMo device, we have hope that this compatibility will expand to other products from these brands in the future.

 Moving forward, Sentri would do well to offer the ability to directly download video footage or still images to share with neighbors or law enforcement.
-When I spoke to a Sentri representative via email, he said that if you email them with your account number and the time and date of the footage you’d like to see, they’ll send it to you.
-That’s promising, but with a self-monitored system like this, I’d rather not have to deal with a middleman, especially if I’m paying for a service plan.
+When we spoke to a Sentri representative via email, he said that if you email them with your account number and the time and date of the footage you’d like to see, they’ll send it to you.
+That’s promising, but with a self-monitored system like this, we’d rather not have to deal with a middleman, especially if we’re paying for a service plan.

 If you’re looking for something similar to Sentri but want to use multiple cameras, check out our Canary review.
 Canary offers most of the same features, including motion sensitivity, a thermometer, and a humidity sensor, but with a higher-definition 1080p camera and a discount when you purchase multiple devices for multiple rooms.